 Some humidity is desirable (30-40% relative humidity is recommended) because it keeps skin and sinuses from becoming too dry, stops static build-up, and helps with conditions like asthma.
 High humidity, however, can cause problems for the house as well as its occupants.

 Humidity levels above 40 percent in winter in a very cold climate like Alaska can lead to condensation within the building envelope, which promotes the growth of mold, mildew and rot, and humidity above 60% any time of the year provides growing conditions for bacteria, viruses, and fungi.

 How is Indoor Air Quality improved in homes?

-Local ventilation is used in high-pollution areas, such as kitchens and bathrooms.
-The purpose of local ventilation is to remove humidity and pollutants before they migrate to other areas of the house.
-This is typically achieved using exhaust ventilation, such as range hoods and bath fans.
-These devices can be controlled by switches or run on a timer and serve to exhaust pollutants and excess humidity.
+Local ventilation is used in high-pollution areas like kitchens and bathrooms in order to remove unpleasant air before it migrates to other areas of the house.
+This is typically achieved using exhaust ventilation, such as range hoods and bath fans, which also serves to control humidity levels.
+These devices can be controlled by switches or run on a timer.

-No matter what the strategy is for a ventilation system, make sure it’s working properly and that outdoor air vents are open and unblocked.
+Whatever your strategy for ventilation, make sure it’s properly maintained and that outdoor air vents are open and unblocked.

 |BrHEAThe System Snapshot